new to the gluten free journey?

 Even though modified food starch may be gluten-free in some cases, it isn’t necessarily a food additive you want to consume.
 We still don’t fully understand the health implications of modified food starch, and there is a need for more information and research around their bioavailability, effect on nutrient absorption, intestinal changes, and toxic, mutagenic, and carcinogenic effects.

 In addition, we do know that modified food starch is often produced from low quality and sometimes genetically modified sources.
-Common in packaged foods, modified food starch may even act as an indicator that a food is highly processed and therefore one you wouldn’t otherwise want to consume.
+Common in packaged foods, modified food starch may even be an indicator of a highly processed food and therefore one you wouldn’t otherwise want to consume.
 For these reasons, I recommend limiting or avoiding modified food starches as much as possible.

 1. When I take my np thyroid it has dextrose in it…probably made from wheat or corn.
 In trying to change it to tapioca the initial mix will still have dextrose I. It’s base.
 Should I take gluten shield with this med?
 In every other way.
 I am gluten free?